-Fenna Krienen is a postdoctoral fellow at Harvard Medical School.
+Fenna Krienen is an assistant professor at the Princeton Neuroscience Institute.
 She received her B.A. from the University California, Berkeley and completed her doctoral studies at Harvard University with Randy Buckner, where she used noninvasive neuroimaging to infer principles of corticocortical and corticocerebellar network architecture in the human brain.